 - Dimensions8 x 4 x 5 inches

-Amazing Grass might sound like an uninspired dispensary in California, but this health food company actually focus on a different kind of green to help you get through the day.
-Their Protein Superfood Powder is full of alkalizing greens, seven to be exact, as well as nine nutrient-dense fruit and veggies, 3 grams of fiber and less than a gram of sugar.
+Amazing Grass might sound like an uninspired dispensary in California, but this health food company actually focuses on a different kind of green to help you get through the day.
+Their Protein Superfood Powder is full of alkalizing greens, seven to be exact, as well as nine nutrient-dense fruit and veggies, 3 grams of fiber, and less than a gram of sugar.